DivyataDev/lucky-shrub/README.md

 ## Purpose:
-The homepage is a static Html webpage.
-Created for the purpose of Coursera project work, using a fictional client persona.
+LuckyShrub website is created for Garden design firm.
+I've created a static html & css page for a fictional client persona (LuckyShrub).

 ## Client Description: